lorenzo-stoakes/learn-prolog-now/notes/01_facts_rules_queries.md

     playsAirGuitar/1
 ```

-* Can obtain a listing of code using the following command:-
+* We can obtain a listing of code using the following command:-

 ```prolog
     listing.
 ```

-* Can get all listing relating to a predicate by using a command like:-
+* We can get all listing relating to a predicate by using a command like:-

 ```prolog
     listing(listens2Music).